ncrane3d/ncrane3d/README.md

 ### Welcome!
-Thanks for checking out my page, currently I'm working on an accessibility app prototype for nonverbal people, I'll be posting my code and updates on my work soon! :)
+Thanks for checking out my page :)
+## I am currently looking for software engineering internships for the Summer of 2024.
+Feel free to contact me on linked in, or at nathan.crane@colostate.edu
+## As well as that, feel free to investigate [Communicait](https://github.com/ncrane3d/CommuniCait-App), an app I developed and led a team for, as a part of a project management course at CSU.

 <div id="badges">
   <a href="https://www.linkedin.com/in/nathan-crane-623245290/">